p2panda/handbook/website/blog/2024-04-08-capabilities.md

 ## What do we need?

-We came to this research with a some requirements of any capability system we might use:
+We came to this research with a set of requirements for any capability system to be used with p2panda:

 * authors have fine-grained control over who can access and perform actions their data
 * tokens can be distributed freely but only used by the intended recipient